jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+--> consider again a contrast based color picker label -- would allow color picker control to be 44 x 44

+--> maybe there are more performant ways of setting css vars so there's not so much potential for catestrophic reflow

 --> but if outer border none then can zero-out inner border options, yah?
 It's not a great look

 --> ok maybe it could be cool to have a full-bleed with inner-border look.
 But it's kinda meh and it be cleaner if menu were: